 Participants are essentially required to have fundamental rudiments of music to help them cope, understand and apply them for all the activities in the course.
 Only participants who have fulfilled all assessments and requirements (including 40 hrs) of the course shall be accredited with a certificate.

-The cost for the 5-day intensive course is SGD 900, including course materials and tea breaks.
-However, register before 10 March 2018 and you'll get to enjoy an Early Bird special price at SGD 800.
+The cost for the 5-day intensive course includes course materials and tea breaks.
+However, register before 10 March 2018 and you'll get to enjoy an Early Bird special price.
 So do sign up early!

 SingOrff is delighted to have the following presenters for this inaugural level course: